About Green Hedges School

 Music instruction begins with our youngest students at age 3.
 In Grade 3, each student learns to read music and play in a group setting through our recorder program.
 At the end of their Grade 3 year, with guidance from the Band Director, each student chooses an instrument for concert band instruction in subsequent years.
 All students participate in concert band through Grade 8, and in Middle School students have the option of joining the GHS Jazz Band whose performances are a staple at numerous Vienna community events.

 Drama productions are part of each student’s Green Hedges experience.
-Beginning in Grade 1 every student is part of drama instruction including acting, stage direction, blocking as they memorize lines, rehearse and perform a play for the entire School.
+Beginning in Grade 1 every student is part of drama instruction including acting, stage direction, blocking, and choreography as they memorize lines, rehearse, and perform a play for the entire School.

 The Rice Arts Center is dedicated to studio art.
-Students work with a rich selection of mediums as they learn drawing, painting, and ceramics as well as art history and aspects of working creatively.
+Students work with a rich selection of media as they draw, paint, and sculpt while developing their knowledge of art history and their understanding of creative endeavor.